-How to Have Successful Conversations with Kids
+How to Have Diversity Conversations with Kids

-Conversations with kids rule #1 - don't force eye contact
+Diversity conversations with kids rule #1 - don't force eye contact

 Looking directly in their eyes when you’re talking about something they need to understand could potentially make them feel like they did something wrong.
 And the last thing you want to do here is to make your child spend the entire conversation trying to figure out what they did wrong.